Randy Durband, Chief Executive Officer

 Andrés Fellenberg Van der Molen, Technical Director

 Parallel to his function as GSTC Technical Director, Andrés is the Director & Lead Auditor of Green Partner.
 Green Partner advise hotels, travel agencies, tour operators and destinations in the process of obtaining a green certification recognized by the international tourism industry.
 He has a long experience in the hotel industry, more than 18 years, working in several operational and managerial functions.
 He is known as a high-energy, creative problem-solver with an eagerness for improving efficiency within organizations and understanding of the critical value of inspiring people to high levels of performance.
-Andrés works directly and extensively with several GSTC-Approved or -Recognized certifying bodies as: trainer, implementer and auditor, adding to this, his accreditation as Lead Auditor ISO14001 Environmental Management and ISO50001 Energy Management.
+Andrés works directly and extensively with several GSTC -Recognized and Accredited certifying bodies as: trainer, implementer and auditor, adding to this, his accreditation as Lead Auditor ISO14001 Environmental Management and ISO50001 Energy Management.
 Andrés holds a degree in Hotel Management and specializations on audit & control, finance, sustainability, environment and energy efficiency.

 Contact Andrés at firstname.lastname@example.org